 Around the world we have launched green logistics initiatives to reduce energy usage and emissions and have invested in low-emission transportation.
 In 2017, 96% of our global cooler purchases met the standards we set for eco-friendly coolers.

 Now we are going further — with a science-based target for carbon reduction across our value chain.
 Achieving this target will be the same as taking more than a million and a half cars off the road every year.
 Through renewable electricity use, brewing efficiency, green logistics programs, and new innovation, we are already reducing our impact.
-In fact, between 2012 and 2017 we reduced our total absolute energy usage by 10%.
 As we look to the future, we will invest in new technologies for our operations and work closely with our suppliers to help them reduce their own emissions.